CarbsLinux/oldwebsite/src/index.md

 News
 ----

+### Feb 13 2020

+Runit is now released on the core repository!
+You can now replace busybox-init with runit-init.
+You can also replace the busybox runit utilities with the actual runit.
+This will reduce the dependency on runit greatly.

 ### Jan 28 2020

 Web Server is now on a Carbs Linux server.
 It is not complete yet,